This course is open to MA and research MA students in Classics and Ancient Civilisations.

 At the end of the course, students will be able to read basic Akkadian texts in the original script.
 The Tutorial Akkadian is specifically designed as a crash-course for students with little prior language training.
 It will equip them with the grammatical, orthographic and bibliographic tools required to proceed to more advanced language modules.

-The timetable is available on the Classics and Ancient Civilizations website.
+See the timetables on the Classics and Ancient Civilisations website.

 Mode of instruction

 Students are expected to attend the weekly seminars of the BA course ‘Inleiding Akkadisch en Spijkerschrift’.

 Students will be given a reading list for self-study.